ZhengWang01/VP_chatbot/README.md

 git clone https://github.com/ZhengWang01/WineBot.git
 ```

-## Motivations

-According to an on-line survey, 44% of U.S. consumers prefer chat-bots to humans when it comes to customer relations.
-More than 80% of company is utilizing chatbot in 2020.
-Chatbot offer a multitude of benefits for both the customer and company.
-It increases customers satisfaction and generated more revenue for companies.

 ## Overview of the Project

-In this project, I utilized the [Rasa](https://rasa.com/) open source chatbot.
-I trained Latent Sentiment Analysis models that takes the preprocessed customer query, and give corresponding recommendation based on what the customer need.

 The deliverable of the project is a Web App that allows user to tell the chatbot what they need, and get the recommendation on which wine they should buy.